 Arrangement fees - These fees are typically 1-2% of the loan amount, for smaller loans they may be higher and the arrangement/admin fees are added to the loan on completion.

-Commitment fees - As well as the arrangement fees some lenders may charge a fee to cover the work that they undertake if you don’t accept the loan offer.
-This fee is non-refundable and is usually paid upfront.
+Commitment fees - As well as the arrangement fees some lenders may charge a fee to cover the work that they undertake if you do not accept the loan offer.
+This fee is non-refundable and is usually paid up front.

 Broker fees - As mentioned, using a commercial mortgage broker can be a great way to access the best deal, but you'll need to pay for the privilege; you can expect fees of up to 1% of the loan value, arranged when they've found you a loan offer based on your pre-agreed terms.

 UK business mortgage interest rates can range from 1.5% upwards.
 Most come with variable interest rates, although some can be offered with a fixed rate, which can be particularly beneficial if the loan amount is £500,000 or less.

 The rates offered will often depend on your company’s finances, its performance and how much you are asking to borrow.

 I need a £ mortgage loan